Children's Hospital is part of the UPMC family.

 Allegheny Intermediate Unit DART 412-394-5904 For eligible young children who have a developmental delay, provide in-depth assessment aimed at identifying a child's individual strengths and needs, and recommend and provide appropriate early intervention services.

-Mental Health America - Allegheny County 412-661-7860 Dedicated to promoting mental health, preventing mental and substance use conditions and achieving victory over mental illnesses and addictions through advocacy, education, research and service.
+Mental Health America of Southwestern PA 724-834-6351 Dedicated to promoting mental health, preventing mental and substance use conditions and achieving victory over mental illnesses and addictions through advocacy, education, research and service.

 National Institute of Mental Health 866-615-6464

-National DV Hotline 800-799-SAFE (800-799-7233) Offers crisis intervention about domestic violence, and nationwide referrals to domestic violence programs to both victims and significant others.
+National Domestic Violence Hotline 1-800-799-7233 Offers crisis intervention about domestic violence, and nationwide referrals to domestic violence programs to both victims and significant others.
 Hotline Advocates are available to speak to callers in both English and Spanish.
 Advocates also have access to translators in 139 languages.

-PGH Equality Center 412-422-0114 Mission Statement: We serve as a bridge that promotes education, advocacy, and social justice for all LGBTQIA+ people and allies in Western Pennsylvania.
+PGH Equality Center 412-422-0114 Serves as a bridge that promotes education, advocacy, and social justice for all LGBTQIA+ people and allies in Western Pennsylvania.

-Pittsburgh Community Services Inc.- Neighborhood Safety Program 412-904-4711 (NSP) is a crime and disaster prevention program that helps at-risk and low to moderate income families who reside in the City of Pittsburgh and County of Allegheny to have safer homes.
-Eligible residents may receive an array of installed home security and safety items "free of charge."
+Pittsburgh Community Services Inc.- Neighborhood Safety Program 412-904-4700 (NSP) is a crime and disaster prevention program that helps at-risk and low to moderate income families who reside in the City of Pittsburgh to have safer homes.
+Eligible residents may receive an array of installed home security and safety items free of charge.

-Urban League's Emergency Food Assistance Hotline 866-395-3663 Pantry referral and emergency food provided.
+Urban League of Greater Pittsburgh's Hunger Services 412-224-4164 Pantry referral and emergency food provided.

-Women’s Center and Shelter of Greater Pittsburgh 877-338-8255 Temporary emergency shelter, counseling, and support services for female victims of domestic violence.
+Women’s Center & Shelter of Greater Pittsburgh 24-hour Hotline: 412-687-8005 Temporary emergency shelter, counseling, and support services for female survivors of domestic violence.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: